 First, please be aware you do not need to have been awarded with FWS to work on campus.
 There are great opportunities that are open to all students on our General Job Board.

 The funds for this federal program are left to the discretion of the institution to award and utilize.
 Because FWS is a form of need-based aid, why a specific student is or is not awarded will be unique in each case.
 This funding source is very limited, so priority is given to those continuously enrolled undergraduate students who previously earned work-study at Ohio State, and current and new students who have satisfied other eligibility criteria during our first round of awarding that typically occurs at the end of March.

 Further reasons students typically are not awarded:

 FAFSA submitted after the priority date of February 1.

 Exceed the Expected Family Contribution (EFC) awarding component (varies per year) the first year they are enrolled at Ohio State.
 The EFC is not a factor for continuously enrolled students who used work-study funds the previous year.

 Do not have enough

 Financial Need to encompass the award or the Financial Need is satisfied completely by scholarships and grants.

 Did not indicate interest on the FAFSA the first year they are enrolled at Ohio State.
-This is not a factor for continuously enrolled students who used their work-study funds the previous year.
+This is not a factor for continuously enrolled students.

 Missed financial aid priority dates due to late/delayed admission to Ohio State.